cup season is live · 16 real drills · timed for the tournament take the kick →

 not enough.

 Doesn't matter if you run marathons or haven't broken a sweat since gym class.
 Prolonged sitting is its own risk category.
 Separate from fitness.
 Separate from how many steps you got.
-Here's what the research actually says, and why Dracu-Moo built his entire plan around it.
+Here's what the research actually says, and why Dracu-Moo built an entire plan around it.

 🦇